labhracorgi/MtP-transform/README.md

 # Multinomial-to-Poisson-transform

 This repository contains a general implementation of "Multinomial to poisson" transformation.
-The transformation's intended usage is to transform a dataframe such that the transformed data can be used to perform multinomial regression through the method Integrated Nested Laplace Approximation (INLA).
+The transformation's intended usage is to transform a dataframe such that the transformed data can be used to perform multinomial regression through poisson regression with the method Integrated Nested Laplace Approximation (INLA).

 See http://www.r-inla.org/ for more information about INLA.